Let me guess — someone asked you to write a check and you said “okay”, but then you asked yourself, how do I fill out a check?

 To the right of the “pay to” line there will be a box and dollar sign where you write in the amount.
 If you are paying $1,250 you will simply write 1,250 next to the dollar sign ($).
 If your dollar amount includes change you need to notate this properly as well.
 Make sure to use commas and periods as needed.

 4b.
 Write Out The Dollar Amount in Words

-This seems to be the part that most people screw up when filling out a check.
+This seems to be the part that most people mess up when filling out a check.

 After you’ve written out the amount in numbers you need to communicate this with words as well.
 This ensures there are no mistakes on the total amount of the check.

-Another part that people tend to get wrong is if you have a partial dollar amount.
+Another area where people tend to get it wrong is only having the partial dollar amount.
 For example, if your amount was $1,250.75 you would write out “One thousand two hundred fifty” and then put the amount as a fraction (75/100).

 Step 5: Write What the Check is For

 Now that the hardest part is over you only have a few steps left.